Stanley Royd Hospital: Mental Health Museum

 The Mental Health Museum (previously known as the Stephen Beaumont Museum of Mental Health), located at Fieldhead Hospital in Wakefield, contains artefacts from and exhibits on the history of the asylum.
 Artefacts include restraining equipment, a padded cell, photographs, medical and surgical equipment, and documents.
 There is also a scale model of Stanley Royd Hospital, which was the museum's original location until the hospital closed in 1995.

+Influence

+In 1852, plans of the Wakefield Asylum were plagiarised by Francesco Cianciolo who submitted them as his own in a design competition for an Asylum for the Insane in Malta.
+Cianciolo won the competition and the asylum was constructed between 1853 and 1861; the plagiarism was only found out after construction had commenced.
+The Malta asylum is still in use as the Mount Carmel Hospital.